Introduction

 Career Prospects and Advancement Opportunities

-For instance, knowledge allows transport managers to navigate complex regulations and logistics challenges, while forecasting helps them anticipate demand fluctuations.
+For instance, knowledge allows to navigate complex regulations and logistics challenges, while forecasting helps them anticipate demand fluctuations.
 Proficiency in ERP systems streamlines operations, analytics assists in decision-making, and risk oversight ensures that potential disruptions are mitigated.
 Transportation supervision professionals currently earn a mean annual wage of $103,320, reflecting the value of expertise in this field.

 Training and Certification Requirements for Aspiring Transport Managers